Give Hope. Give Healing.

 Generosity makes certain Charity Care Dollars are available to cover the cost of therapy for those who cannot pay or can only pay a portion.
 Generosity also ensures financial assistance for families in crisis.

 Your gift to Catholic Charities lifts burdens, calms anxiety and quiets fears through compassionate mental health care, charity and advocacy inspired by Christ’s love.
-Thank you for helping others!

 “As a pastor, board member, police chaplain and client, I have seen the work of Catholic Charities from many perspectives.
 Please join me as a monthly giver with whatever amount you can offer.” ~Fr.
 Michael Erpelding